Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

 The tradeoff here is that the higher the number of slots, the better the random distribution, but the more expensive the changes are (add/removing targets)

+Detailed information on adding and manipulating upstreams is available in the `upstream` section of the [Admin API reference][upstream-object-reference].

 [Back to TOC](#table-of-contents)

 #### **Target**